 Share this post:

-The garniture’s incredible ornamentation alone is awe-inspiring, but when you take the time to examine and appreciate the intricate details and consider their meaning, you get a greater sense of how the various firearms and sword are all tied together through classical imagery.
+Napoleon Bonaparte's sword and garniture displays incredible ornamentation alone is awe-inspiring, but when you take the time to examine and appreciate the intricate details and consider their meaning, you get a greater sense of how the various firearms and sword are all tied together through classical imagery.

 Greco-Roman symbols and designs recur throughout Napoleon's garniture and bring a real sense of cohesion.
 The designs often compliment or reference one another, and many of them reflected Napoleon’s past and continued to hold significance into his reign as Emperor of the French.